secretstartups/handbook/job-families/engineering/field-security/index.html.md

 The {Senior Manager, Governance and Field Security} is a [grade 9](/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades).

 #### Senior Manager, Governance and Field Security Responsibilities
-* The same responsibilities of a Security Governance Manager, plus the below:
+* The same responsibilities of a Manager, Governance and Field Security, plus the below:
 * Hold regular 1:1s with team managers and skip-level 1:1s with all members of their team
 * Plan and execute long term strategies that benefit your team and align with strategic objectives
 * Partner with the product organization to dogfood and drive GitLab security and compliance features